 Asking someone to give you a few minutes of their time is often irresistible.
 Subject lines like “Can I Get 10 Minutes of Your Time?” or “15 Minutes on Friday?” appeals to potential clients because it’s non-invasive and intriguing.

 Including an exact amount of time has a way of conveying a more valuable piece of information to your prospect.
 It’s the specific nature of this tone that gives it an edge over a more vague subject line.

 Even better?
 If they’re in the area, suggest you meet them at their favorite coffee or lunch place.
 “Next Monday’s chai tea latte is on me!” will certainly stand out in an inbox full of sales-speak and meeting requests.

 Fear of missing out (or FOMO) is a very real thing.
 If your email subject suggests a sense of urgency, like “last chance” or “ends tomorrow” or even limitations like “only 10 tickets left!”, you can capitalize on a business owner’s emotional response to FOMO.

 This strategy plays off of the idea that there is something better available, and you’re missing out on it.
 This is an old marketing trick that can be easy to implement, as long as you know your audience.

 Subject lines that speak to real results are also more likely to be opened and read.
 For example, “This method worked for Business A. Here’s how it can help you.”
-Make sure the businesses or research referenced is well known or relevant to the industry you’re targeting.
+Make sure the businesses or research referenced is well known and relevant to the industry you’re targeting.

 By doing this, even if the lead doesn’t recognize YOUR company, they’ll still be inclined to find out exclusive information about their competitors and/or peers.
 It keeps your business in the conversation, and it can be a powerful tactic from a re-engagement standpoint.